KIDS IN NEED OF DEFENSE (KIND)

-To provide expert legal services to unaccompanied children currently in or recently released from local immigration detention facilities, facing removal proceedings through zealous direct representation as well as pro bono facilitation, including robust consultation, training, and technical assistance to pro bono attorneys who have accepted a KIND cases.
-As needed, supervise Senior Paralegals, Paralegals, interns, and/or other non-attorney staff.
+To provide expert legal services to unaccompanied children facing removal proceedings through zealous direct representation as well as pro bono facilitation, including robust consultation, training, and technical assistance to pro bono attorneys who have accepted a KIND cases.
+This position will also supervise a paralegal, and/or interns.

-- Minimum 1 year experience working with children, preferably immigrant and refugee children, or experience working with vulnerable populations, survivors of abuse, human trafficking, or other trauma;
+- Minimum 1 year of experience working with children, preferably immigrant and refugee children, or experience working with survivors of abuse, human trafficking, or other trauma;

-- Strong record of cultural competence and cross-cultural communication skills;
+- A strong record of cultural competence and cross-cultural communication skills;

 - Demonstrated ability to communicate effectively and persuasively both orally and in writing;

-Applications should be submitted as soon as possible and will be considered on a rolling basis until the position is filled.
-Applicants selected for interviews will be duly notified.
+Applications should be submitted as soon as possible, and not later than the posted deadline.
+Applications will be considered on a rolling basis until the position is filled, and applicants selected for interviews will be duly notified.
 Please no inquiries or phone calls.